Ani Lacy. American artist, curator, and art historian based in Bath, England.

-Ani Lacy is an American artist, curator, and art historian based in Bath, England.
+Ani Lacy (b.
+1983) is an American artist, curator, and art historian based in England.
 Her practice works across ceramics, digital collage, print, and installation to explore migration, cultural memory, and diasporic continuity, with a particular focus on Black Atlantic histories and material culture.

 Lacy’s ceramic work centers on wild clay, terracotta, and low-fired processes, including hand-building, burnishing, and pit firing.
 These slow, embodied methods allow clay to function as both material and archive, holding traces of landscape, labor, and inherited knowledge.
 Her vessels and sculptural forms draw on historical ceramic traditions shaped by displacement and adaptation, while remaining grounded in contemporary questions of place, ecology, and belonging.